BlueMagicRoad/alx-low_level_programming/0x00-hello_world/README.md

 * C program that prints *with proper grammar, but the outcome is a piece of art,* using the *printf()* function

 **7. 6-size.c**
+* C Program prints the sizes of the *types* in bytes

 ### Additionally, the following scripts are included as solutions to the optional tasks:
 **1. 100-intel**